cezarykuran/oaii/README.md

 # OpenAI API R implementation

-This is an early version of an R library aimed at streamlining communication with the OpenAI API.
+This is an R library aimed at streamlining communication with the OpenAI API.

 **The oaii package offers the following features:**